How to Easily Remember Italian Verb Conjugations Rules

 There are two groups of –ire verbs.

-The first group follows conjugation rules (for the present tense) that are similar to those for the –ere verbs except for the voi form.
+The first group follows conjugation rules (for the present tense) similar to those for the –ere verbs except for the voi form.

 ♦ dormire (to sleep)